MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 ## 7 - Browse the Deployed Application and File Directory

 Navigate back to your web app in the browser.
 You can always get back to your site by clicking the **Browse** link at the top of the App Service overview page.
-If you refresh the page, you can now Create Todos and see them displayed on the home page.
+If you refresh the page, you can now create todos and see them displayed on the home page.
 Congratulations!

 :::image type="content" source="./media/app-success.png" alt-text="A screenshot showing the app successfully deployed to Azure." :::